Springfield Armory XD Mod.2 Handgun High-Hand Grip

 How does the Springfield Armory XD Mod.2 facilitate a high-hand grip?

-The XD Mod.2 features specific design elements such as a high-hand beaver tail and grip relief.
-These features are engineered to allow your hand to sit higher on the pistol's frame, promoting a more optimal grip for recoil control and overall handling.
+The XD Mod.2 features specific ergonomic enhancements like a high-hand beaver tail and grip relief.
+These design elements are intended to allow the shooter's hand to sit higher on the pistol's frame, closer to the bore, thereby promoting a more effective high-hand grip.

-What are the drawbacks of using a low grip on a handgun?
+What are the consequences of using a low grip on a handgun?

 More Training & Techniques Videos You Might Like